2016 United States presidential election

-On Election Day, Trump over-performed his polls, winning several key swing states, while losing the popular vote by 2.87 million votes.
-Trump received the majority in the Electoral College and won upset victories in the Rust Belt region, becoming the first and only Republican nominee since 1988 to win Michigan and Pennsylvania, and the first and only since 1984 to win Wisconsin.
-The pivotal victory in the Rust Belt- which Trump won by less than 80,000 votes in the three states- was considered the catalyst that won him the electoral college vote.
-Trump's surprise victories were perceived to have been assisted by Clinton's lack of campaigning in the region, and the influence of Sanders-Trump voters who refused to back her after Bernie Sanders dropped out.
-This election also marked the first time since 1988 that the Republican candidate won Maine's second congressional district.
-He additionally flipped Ohio, Florida, and Iowa.
+On election day, Trump over-performed his polls, winning several key swing states for a majority in the Electoral College while losing the nationwide popular vote by 2.87 million votes.
+Trump flipped six states that had voted Democratic in 2012: Florida, Iowa, Michigan, Ohio, Pennsylvania, and Wisconsin, as well as Maine's 2nd congressional district.
+He gained a combined 46 electoral votes from his pivotal upset victories in the Democratic-leaning Rust Belt states of Michigan, Pennsylvania, and Wisconsin, which he carried by fewer than 80,000 votes in the three states combined.
+Trump's surprise victories were perceived to have been assisted by Clinton's lack of campaigning in some swing states (especially Wisconsin), the rightward shift of the white working class, as well as the influence of Obama–Trump voters and Sanders–Trump voters.
 Ultimately, Trump received 304 electoral votes and Clinton 227, as two faithless electors defected from Trump and five from Clinton.
 Trump was the first president with neither prior public service nor military experience.
-Trump became the only Republican to earn more than 300 electoral votes since the 1988 election and the only Republican to win a Northeastern state since George W. Bush won New Hampshire in 2000.

-This was the first time since 1976 where a Republican presidential candidate lost a pledged vote via a faithless elector and additionally, this was the first time since 1972 that the winning presidential candidate lost an electoral vote.
-With ballot access to the entire national electorate, Johnson received nearly 4.5 million votes (3.27%), the highest nationwide vote share for a third-party candidate since Ross Perot in 1996, while Stein received almost 1.45 million votes (1.06%), the most for a Green nominee since Ralph Nader in 2000.
-Independent candidate Evan McMullin, who appeared on the ballot in 11 states, received over 732,000 votes (0.53%).
-He won 21.4% of the vote in his home state of Utah, the highest share of the vote for a third-party candidate in any state since 1992.
-At 70, Trump was the oldest non-incumbent to win a presidential election, besting Ronald Reagan (age 69 in 1980).
-This record was broken by Joe Biden, who was elected at age 77 in 2020.
+With ballot access to the entire national electorate, Libertarian nominee Gary Johnson received nearly 4.5 million votes (3.27%), the highest nationwide vote share for a third-party candidate since Ross Perot in 1996, while Green Party nominee Jill Stein received almost 1.45 million votes (1.06%).
+Independent candidate Evan McMullin received 21.4% of the vote in his home state of Utah, the highest share of the vote for a non-major party candidate in any state since 1992.

-On January 6, 2017, the United States Intelligence Community concluded that the Russian government had interfered in the 2016 elections in order to "undermine public faith in the U.S. democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency."
-A Special Counsel investigation of alleged collusion between Russia and the Trump campaign began in May 2017 and ended in March 2019.
-The investigation concluded that Russian interference to favor Trump's candidacy occurred "in sweeping and systematic fashion", but it "did not establish that members of the Trump campaign conspired or coordinated with the Russian government."
+On January 6, 2017, the U.S. Intelligence Community concluded that the Russian government had interfered in the election in order to "undermine public faith in the U.S. democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency".
+A Special Counsel investigation concluded in March 2019 that Russia had interfered "in sweeping and systematic fashion" in favor of Trump's candidacy, but did not establish that members of the Trump campaign colluded with the Russian government.